OpsDataHub/OSummers/README.md

 - 👋 Hi, I’m @OSummers
 - 👀 I’m interested in all things involving data
-- 🌱 I’m currently learning SQL, Python, R
+- 🌱 I’m currently learning data management
-- 💞️ I’m looking to be a part of a business with fresh new challanges involving data
+- 💞️ I’m looking to be a part of a team that drives data for the business
 - 📫 How to reach me: DM on LinkedIn @oliverjsummers

 <!---